 The Corporation's consolidated financial statements include the accounts of the Corporation and its subsidiaries.
 Subsidiaries are entities controlled by the Corporation, where control is achieved by the Corporation being exposed to, or having rights to, variable returns from its involvement with the entity and having the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is obtained by the Corporation, and are deconsolidated from the date that control ceases.
-The Corporation currently has one wholly owned subsidiary: Chakana Resources S.A.C.
-During the year ended May 31, 2020, a former subsidiary 1124467 B.C.
-Ltd was amalgamated with the Corporation with the Corporation being the surviving entity.
-1124467 B.C.
-Ltd.'s jurisdiction was in Canada and Chakana Resources S.A.C is a Peruvian company.
+The Corporation currently has one wholly owned subsidiary: Chakana Resources S.A.C., a Peruvian company.